kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests NMG.md

 - We take Empathy at level 3 to gain a small boost to Persuade and Treat Injury; no other feat is as useful at that level.
 - Implant Level 2 is granted for free at Level 4, allowing us to equip the Nerve Enhancement Package.
-- We reach level 5 on Taris so that we can be as strong as possible for the Duel Ring sidequest after rescuing Bastila.
+- We reach level 5 on Taris so that we can be as strong as possible for the Bendak and Sith Base fights.
 Level 6 is saved for when we become a Jedi so we can take Speed, Valor, and Affect Mind before leaving Dantooine.
 - For Feats, we stack everything we can that improves our chance to hit; Master Flurry, Master Two-Weapon Fighting, and Weapon Focus/Specialization: Lightsaber are the key feats we get.
 - Force Speed is the key to our combat build and early movement; Master Speed is critical to get as many attacks in as possible.
 - Force Valor helps us out on pretty much every key fight starting with the Elite Sand People Warriors and going all the way up to Darth Malak.
 - Force Resistance can be used on Star Forge to help protect against hostile Force Powers, particularly on Deck 2.
 - Dominate Mind allows us to pass Persuade checks on Czerka guards on Kashyyyk and Lashowe on Korriban.
 Affect Mind allows us to access Manaan, Tatooine and Kashyyyk without paying the docking fee, among other things.
-- If you happen to reach Level 16 (which is unlikely without a lot of extra kills), the power to take is Master Valor.

-For skills, the 10 points in Intelligence allow us to get up to 8 net Computer Use, saving 2 spikes per hacking with our MC.
-6 in Treat Injury helps us preserve some medpacs and increases survivability.
+For skills, the 10 points in Intelligence allow us to get 4 net Computer Use, saving 1 spike per hacking with our MC.
+This smooths out the spike route on Taris.
+8 in Treat Injury helps us preserve some medpacs and increases survivability.
 Persuade helps us shortcut some quests and bypass some fights, and we max this out as soon as we become a Jedi.
-We keep putting points in Persuade because as we level because we need more Persuasion to continue to pass important Persuade checks.
+We keep putting points in Persuade because as we level because we need more Persuasion to continue to pass important Persuade checks, all the way through sparing Bastila on the Star Forge.

 ## Equipment Plan